limbernie/limbernie.github.io/_posts/2020-04-13-traverxec-htb-walkthrough.md

 {% include image.html image_alt="18eeace6.png" image_src="/assets/images/posts/traverxec-htb-walkthrough/18eeace6.png" %}

 Well well well, what have we here?
-Looks like we have David's SSH keys!
+Looks like we have `david`'s SSH keys!

 ### John the Ripper Redux